 In 1994 Māori Media Network, a national advertising sales bureau, was established by Ngahiwi Apanui, the manager of Radio Ngāti Porou.
 The major shareholders in the company were iwi radio stations themselves.

-In 2013 there were 22 iwi stations throughout the country, comprising the resilient, iwi-based network dreamed of by its pioneers, listeners and supporters.
+In 2020 there were 21 iwi stations throughout the country – the resilient, iwi-based network dreamed of by its pioneers, listeners and supporters.
 Māori were able to hear the Māori language spoken in the context of the life of their communities, at any hour of the day.
 The indigenous language was present, broadcasting, in the words of an ancient proverb, ‘to the hills and resounding from the echoing cliffs’.

 Day, Patrick.
 A history of broadcasting in New Zealand.
 Vol. 1, The radio years.
 Auckland: Auckland University Press in association with the Broadcasting History Trust, 1994.